awee01/Project-17-Regex-Tutorial/Develop/gist-template.md

 ### Anchors

-These are located at the front and back of the regex
+These are located at the front and back of the regex.

 ![ex1](https://user-images.githubusercontent.com/85651950/138584054-320ddecd-992b-49c7-ae73-1fa32fd2747e.png)

 - `^`  **Caret Anchor**:  Beginning of string element of the URL.
 - `$`  **Dollar Anchor**:  End of string element of the URL.

 ### Quantifiers

-### OR Operator
+- `\*` - matches a single character that is a digit
+- `\w` - matches a word character (alphanumeric character plus underscore)

+Character classes distinguish kinds of characters such as letters and digits.
+This `([a-z\.]{2,6})` character class checks for for small letters from `a to z` at least two to six characters of the preceding string.

 ### Character Classes